-1.3.3 Technical descriptions and developments of GreenScreen® profiles for selected flame retardants
+1.3.3 Technical descriptions and development of hazard profiles for selected flame retardants

-Modified GreenScreen® profiles were developed for 28 marketed phosphorous flame retardants which have been selected from the long list of identified flame retardants and which may be used as alternatives for halogenated flame retardants.
+Hazard profiles based on the modified GreenScreen® method were developed for 28 marketed phosphorous flame retardants which have been selected from the long list of identified flame retardants and which may be used as alternatives for halogenated flame retardants.
 For the sake of comparison, screening profiles for four of the main halogenated flame retardants are also included.